michael2012z/BitBible/markdown/KJV/files/Job.md

 7. Canst thou by searching find out God? canst thou find out the Almighty unto perfection?

-8. It is as high as heaven; what canst thou do? deeper than hell; what canst thou know?as high…: Heb. the heights of heaven
+8. It is as high as heaven; what canst thou do? deeper than hell; what canst thou know?

 9. The measure thereof is longer than the earth, and broader than the sea.

-10. If he cut off, and shut up, or gather together, then who can hinder him?cut…: or, make a changehinder…: Heb. turn him away?
+10. If he cut off, and shut up, or gather together, then who can hinder him?

 11. For he knoweth vain men: he seeth wickedness also; will he not then consider it?

-12. For vain man would be wise, though man be born like a wild ass’s colt.vain: Heb. empty
+12. For vain man would be wise, though man be born like a wild ass’s colt.

 13. If thou prepare thine heart, and stretch out thine hands toward him;